Keyword search: 183 records shown

 Domains: Leadership and accountability

-In this recorded lecture, an expert panel lead by Philippa Shaw looks at the leadership role that all optometrists need to take in community practice and how they may influence colleagues in their team.
-The panel discusses common situations that occur every day in practice as well as optometrists’ responsibilities.
+In this recorded lecture, an expert panel lead by Philippa Shaw explores the leadership role that all optometrists need to take in community practice and how they may influence colleagues in their team.
+The panel discusses common situations that occur in everyday practice, as well as optometrists’ responsibilities.

 Topics: Referrals, Multi-disciplinary, Governance, Records, Delegated tasks, Pre-screening, Audit, Supervision.